-Restitution- reimbursement for damage to or misappropriation of property.
+Restitution - reimbursement for damage to or misappropriation of property.
 This may take the form of appropriate service or other compensation and may be combined with other penalties.

 Fines- not to exceed \$100 for any single violation (\$500 for a group).
-A student may be provided with the option of supervised community service work at the stated minimum college wage in amount equivalent to the fine, should the situation warrant this option.
+A student may be provided with the option of supervised community service work at an approved organization or location at the stated minimum college wage in amount equivalent to the fine, should the situation warrant this option.
+Total services hours will be determined.
 In all cases of fines, the money will be used for educational programming, training, or conduct resources.